 Every year, Medicare evaluates plans based on a 5-star rating system.
 The Centers for Medicare & Medicaid Services (CMS) rates all Medicare Advantage and Part D plans and the plan carriers that provide them on the 5-point scale using various quality criteria.

-In 2021, Anthem Blue Cross Blue Shield earned an overall 4 Star Rating from Medicare on the 5-star scale.1 Anthem Medicare Advantage Prescription Drug plans in some parts of the country earned a 5 Star Rating.
+In 2022, Anthem Blue Cross Blue Shield earned an overall 4.5 Star Rating from Medicare on the 5-star scale.1

 Many of Anthem’s Medicare Advantage plans provide coverage for vision care.
 Anthem vision care under a Medicare Advantage plan can include eye exams, eyeglasses and contact lenses.

 Anthem also offers supplemental vision packages in select markets that may be paired with a Medicare plan that offer similar vision benefits.